 It was built on demand of the Death Fraternity, which has been based in Santa Maria dell’Argine Church since 1260 .

-After several restoration sessions, the first one in the sixties and the last one recently, it was reopened as the headquarters of ‘San Cristoforo Sacred Music Institute’ in spring 2003.
+After several restoration sessions, in the Sixties and recently, it was reopened in 2003.

 The building certainly derives from a cooperation between Bibiena and the dukes architect Domenico Valmagini; the architect used here his scenographer’s culture from a urbanistic point of view, putting into practice thecorner view created by Bibiena.